ThomasSilloway/Godot-Mod-Framework-Flappy-Bird-Clone/README.md

  - Shows how to handle mod dependencies and load order
 ### Known Bugs
  - Fullscreen setting may be bugged on some monitors

+### Unit Testing Branch - GUT
- - GUT unit tests are included, but the add-on is not included in the project
+ - There's a branch that includes Godot Unit Test (GUT) tests for the game, but since GUT is a plugin, it is not included in the branch
- - Futura font is referenced but not added to the repo
+ - To set it up, just clone the GUT branch and install the GUT plugin

 ## Tech Details

+### Mod Setup

 - Each mod is a separate godot project
 - `startup` is the main project that does loading mods.
 Handles global things too like Settings, Config